CLNEulalia/Express-Intro/readme.md

 - How do we go about accessing values sent through a form in Express?

 ## Closing

+> 5 minutes / 2:30

 Express is a minimal and flexible web framework for building web applications with Node.
 Later on, we'll see how we can integrate Express with a database to persist data.

-Today we have reviewd two key features of Express: routing and middleware.
+Today we have reviewed two key features of Express: routing and middleware.
 Express has other convenient features that make server-side Javascript more simple.
 Explore Express.js docs [here](http://expressjs.com/) Express also makes it possible to create subapplications which can be handy as we scale to larger projects.
 You can learn more in the bonus section below.